7 Reasons Bermuda & the America’s Cup are a Match Made in Sailing Heaven

 2 We're an Island with Deep Sailing Roots

 Ever since its founding four centuries ago, Bermuda and sailing have gone hand in hand.
-The island was founded by the survivors of the shipwrecked Sea Venture in 1609 and Bermudians went on to invent the Bermuda rig, a configuration of mast and rigging which is still used on 95% of all sailing yachts today.
+The island was founded by the survivors of the shipwrecked Sea Venture in 1609 and Bermudians went on to invent the Bermuda rig, a configuration of mast and rigging that is still used on 95% of all sailing yachts today.

 3 The Great Sound is the Ultimate Natural Amphitheatre